The Bible says that God opposes the proud but gives grace to those with humility.

 This is why you should humble yourself in the sight of God.

 We should have humility because we know something of the Lord’s infinite greatness and our own lowliness before him.

-We should be humble because we have come to know something of God’s infinite greatness and our own unworthiness before him.
-We have come to understand that God is glorious, almighty, infinite, and omnipotent and that we are not.
+We have come to understand that he is glorious, almighty, infinite, and omnipotent and that we are not.

-Here are some reasons why we should humble ourselves before God and some suggestions on how to do it.
+Here are some IMPORTANT reasons why we should humble ourselves before God and some POWERFUL ways to do it.

 Why you should humble yourself before God